 My father was a keen photographer.
-So he always supplied us some kind of point-and-shoot film camera to play with on our family vacations.
-One of the first things I remember seeing at the ‘happiest place on earth’ (after the long queue to get into) was a sign similar to this.
+So, he always supplied us some kind of point-and-shoot film camera to play with on our family vacations.
+One of the first things I remember seeing at the happiest place on earth (after the long queue at the entrance) was a sign similar to this.

 What else is not street photography?